CFretter/komorebi/README.md

 [short video] (https://youtu.be/CNX8Lc9OP34?si=c_FgE2Z_knYCC9FQ)

-realised that blurred circles can not reproduce the effect remembered that a an interrupted planar wave is equivalent to ininetly many point emmiters along its cut implemented a confolution between one circle and a pattern of many circles
+realised that blurred circles can not reproduce the effect, it just becomes uniformly gray, the "dark circles on light background" do not happen

+remembered that a an interrupted planar wave is equivalent to infinetly many point emmiters along its cut

+implemented a convolution between one circle and a pattern of many circles

 ![single layer](generated/grater.png "grater")
 ![single layer](generated/sun.png "sun")